Emma (The Promised Neverland): Appearances in other media

+Emma appears in three of four light novel books of the series written by Nanao, illustrated by Posuka Demizu and supervised by Kaiu Shirai; as well as appearing in the comedic spin-off manga, Oyakusoku no Neverland (お約束のネバーランド), written and illustrated by Shuhei Miyazaki.
 Emma appeared in two drama CDs released along with the anime series' first season Blu-ray disc, titled GF House Ghost Disturbance and Gift from the 39th Girl.
 The stories were originated from the novel A Letter from Norman.
 Another two drama CDs that explores other aspects of Emma's life in Grace Field House, titled The day Emma cried and Voice Time Capsule, were also released along with the anime series' second season Blu-ray disc.

-Good Smile Company launched a Nendoroid figure based on the character from the series in September 2019.
 Emma is a playable character in the mobile game The Promised Neverland: Escape the Hunting Grounds released on iOS and Android.
 Emma is also a playable character in the crossover collaborations between The Promised Neverland and the smartphone video games Identity V, Jumputi Heroes, Dragon Egg, Vivid Army and LINE POP 2.